 We hope that some of you will still decide to visit and PLEASE REMEMBER that you DO NOT have to pre-book to pay us a visit.
 However, you will need to comply with government Covid Regulations & Guidance.
-We have COVID-secure measures in place, so that you can enjoy a visit with members of the same household or support bubble; meet up with no more than six people outside etc. etc.
+We have COVID-secure measures in place, so that you can enjoy a visit that complies with the relevant guidelines that are in place for all venues like ours.

 Visitors with Motability needs should be aware that some exhibits are displayed on grass and these can be difficult to access during wet conditions – we are sorry about this but please be aware if you plan to visit.
 During the most recent Lockdown there has been an increase in wildlife activity on site, which has resulted in some areas of the site becoming more uneven.
 We are working to rectify this situation but visitors will need to exercise more caution when walking around.

-To comply with the regulations, we will only be able to offer takeaway service i.e. there will be no indoor seating available to eat or drink your purchases – sorry!
+To comply with the regulations, there will be a reduced amount of socially distanced indoor seating available in the Café.
 The picnic benches outside will be accessible but visitors should remain in their household bubble to comply with the regulations.
-The food options will still be limited to pre-packed sandwiches; cakes; snacks; hot & cold drinks – please remember that these have to be consumed outside the café.
+The food options will still be limited to pre-packed sandwiches; cakes; snacks; hot & cold drinks.

 This will be open as normal, for all of those aviation purchases such as aircraft kits, modelling supplies; books etc. – we recommend that you check in advance if you have a specific item that you wish to purchase, as some supplier are struggling to provide us with requested stock.